learn-co-curriculum/phase-0-macos-env-system/README.md

 Google Chrome is the browser that we will use for your Flatiron School Student Portal account and also for front-end web development.
-You are not required to use Google Chrome for personal work, but we highly encourage that you download it for access to your account and for development in the browser.
+You are not required to use Google Chrome for personal work, but we highly encourage you to download it for access to your account and for development in the browser.

 ### Action Item